 This execution spot has a long history.
-It dates back to the 16th and 17th centuries when Catholic priests were hung for their religious beliefs.
-Bishop Terrance Albert O’Brien, for one, was hanged and beheaded here on October 30, 1651.
+It dates back to the 16th and 17th centuries when Catholic priests were hanged for their religious beliefs.
+Bishop Terence Albert O’Brien, for one, was hanged and beheaded here on October 30, 1651.

 3. Gallows Hill, Kilkenny

 This site was located within the county infirmary at the time.
 It became a spot for hanging in 1767.